What Does It Mean to Be an Apostle Today?

 Why is it so important to be an apostle?

 This very first sentence is a mind-blower.
 It shows how much the bishops cared about the function we perform as lay people: “In its desire….”
 They want us to partner with them in bringing the Good News of Jesus Christ into the world.
 They want “to intensify” — stir up, make hot, increase — our “apostolic activity.”
-In other words, they’re reminding us that we’re part of an apostolic Church and there’s more we should we doing.
+In other words, they’re reminding us that we’re part of an apostolic Church — you are an apostle! — and there’s more we should we doing.

 They tell us in paragraph 3: “From the fact of their union with Christ the head, flows the laymen’s right and duty to be apostles.”
 As members of the Christian Body, with Christ as our authority and guide, we have been privileged with the right — and commissioned with the duty — of making “all men partakers in redemption and salvation, and through them to establish the right relationship of the entire world to Christ” (paragraph 2).